Clovis Vincent

+Education

+Clovis Vincent was a student of Professor Fulgence Raymond, Charcot's successor, and had a great admiration for Joseph Babinski.
+In 1910, he defended his doctoral thesis on chronic syphilitic meningitis before Professors Anatole Chauffard, André Broca and Henri Claude.

 Career

-Student of Professor Fulgence Raymond, Charcot's successor, had a great admiration for Joseph Babinski.
+Clovis Vincent became a physician at the Greater Paris University Hospitals in 1913.

+First World War

 In 1914, when the First World War broke out, he served as a 2nd class Doctor adjutant in a stretcher bearers corps assigned to the 46th Infantry Regiment.
 In February 1915, he participated in the Battle of Vauquois (Meuse department, Lorraine, north-eastern France).
 He received the Legion of Honor as a soldier and the Military Medal in 1915.

 He was appointed chief physician of the neurological center of the ninth French military region, located in the buildings of the Descartes high school in Tours.
-There, he fostered a new treatment to get soldiers with psychic disease symptoms back to the front.
-The soldiers suffering from shell-shock ("Obusite") underwent a "faradic treatment", more commonly known as "torpedoing": 60 mA to 100 mA electric shocks were inflicted on those with a plicature syndrome.
+There, he fostered a new treatment to get soldiers with shell shock back to the front.
+Soldiers afflicted with shell shock, suffering from what is now called post-traumatic stress disorder, were, according to Babinsky's terminology, described as "pithiatic": without any organic lesions, the psychologically paralyzed and crushed were considered merely malingerers unaware of their condition.
+To treat them, Clovis Vincent developed a "faradic treatment," more commonly known as "torpedoing".
+60 mA to 100 mA electric shocks were inflicted on the victims.

-On 27 May 1916, at a session of "torpedoing", the Zouave Baptiste Deschamps hit Clovis Vincent.
-A sensational trial opened that the press described as follows: "Can a soldier refuse to be treated? ".
+This practice, later described as "torture," proved very popular with the military authorities, who wanted to implement it in all other centers: only the neurological centers in Lyon and Montpellier, respectively directed by Doctors Paul Auguste Sollier and Joseph Grasset, refused to use it.
+To demonstrate the method's effectiveness, the Army Photographic and Cinematographic Section (SPCA) produced a film entitled: Les progrès de la science française au profit des victimes de la guerre, une grande découverte du docteur Vincent (tr.
+"The Progress of French Science for the Benefit of War Victims, a Great Discovery by Doctor Vincent").